-- Knowingly aiming an operating laser (including a laser gunsight) at a police officer, or into the cockpit of an aircraft that is taking off, in flight, or landing: 364 days and/or a \$2,500 fine. - Use by a person who is at least 16 of a telephone or other electronic communication method to harass anyone under age 13, or such use by a person who is at least 18 to harass a person under 18: 3 years and/or a \$25,000 fine. - Cyberstalking (sending electronic communications or making an Internet site or page containing statements that threaten a person with bodily harm, sexual assault, confinement, or restraint): 3 years and/or a \$25,000 fine for a first offense; 5 years and/or a \$25,000 fine for a repeat offense. - Pretending to be at least 18 for the purpose of viewing material that is deemed harmful to minors: 6 months and/or a \$1,500 fine.
-(Such materials could include violent or sexually explicit videogames, as defined in the law, which are required to be labeled on the front with a solid white "18" outlined in black.) - Tampering with and knowingly damaging any security, fire, or life-safety system (such as any part of a burglar alarm, fire or smoke alarm, security camera, or associated equipment): 3 years and/or a fine up to \$25,000. - Street racing: mandatory driver's license revocation, 364 days in jail, and a minimum fine of \$250 for a first offense; 3 years and a minimum fine of \$500 for later offenses.
-If anyone suffers great bodily harm as a result, 1 to 12 years and/or a fine up to \$25,000 may be imposed.
+- Knowingly aiming an operating laser (including a laser gunsight) at a police officer, or into the cockpit of an aircraft that is taking off, in flight, or landing: 364 days and/or a \$2,500 fine.67 - Use, by a person who is at least 16, of a telephone or other electronic communication method to harass anyone under age 13, or such use by a person who is at least 18 to harass a person under 18: 3 years and/or a \$25,000 fine.68 - Cyberstalking (sending electronic communications or making an Internet site or page containing statements that threaten a person with bodily harm, sexual assault, confinement, or restraint; or secretly placing spyware or electronic monitoring software on another's electronic device to harass another person, and making a threat or putting the person or a family member in fear of harm): 3 years and/or a \$25,000 fine for a first offense; 5 years and/or a \$25,000 fine for a repeat offense.69 - Claiming to be at least 18 for the purpose of viewing material that is deemed harmful to minors: 6 months and/or a \$1,500 fine.70 (Such materials may include violent or sexually explicit videogames, as defined in the law,71 which are required to be labeled on the front with a solid white "18" outlined in black.72) - Tampering with and knowingly damaging any security, fire, or life-safety system (such as any part of a burglar alarm, fire or smoke alarm, security camera, or associated equipment): 3 years and/or a fine up to \$25,000.73 - Street racing: mandatory driver's license revocation, 364 days in jail, and a minimum fine of \$250 for a first offense; 3 years and a minimum fine of \$500 for any later offense.
+If anyone suffers great bodily harm as a result, 1 to 12 years and/or a fine up to \$25,000 may be imposed.74

 Many other crimes are listed in Illinois and federal laws.
-Any action, whether intentional or reckless, that causes harm to other persons or to property that is not yours is likely to be a crime.
+Any intentional or reckless action that causes harm to other persons or their property is likely to be a crime.
 Your local police department probably can tell you if something not listed here is prohibited.

-Weapons such as guns and knives in schools are now a serious problem in some places.
-Illinois law authorizes public schools to inspect school property (including lockers, desks, and parking lots) for illegal drugs, weapons, and other contraband.
-Possession of a dangerous weapon on school grounds is a felony; a person carrying such a weapon can be tried in regular criminal court and imprisoned if convicted.
-Shooting a firearm into an occupied school building or at a school bus is a Class X felony, punishable by 6 to 30 years in prison and a fine up to \$25,000.
+Weapons such as guns and knives are now a serious problem in many schools.
+Illinois law authorizes school authorities to inspect school property

+(including lockers, desks, and parking lots)-and personal effects found in those places-for illegal drugs, weapons, and other contraband.75 Taking a dangerous weapon onto school grounds is a felony.76 Shooting a firearm into an occupied school building or at a school bus is a Class X felony, punishable by 6 to 30 years in prison and a fine up to \$25,000.77